kwant-project/kwant/doc/source/tutorial/tutorial4.rst

 Note that the conversion from a tuple `(i,j)` to site is done by the sublattices `a` and `b`.

+The leads are defined as before:

+.. literalinclude:: ../../../examples/tutorial4.py
+    :lines: 60-83

+Note that the translational vectors ``graphene.vec((-1, 0))`` and ``graphene.vec((0, 1))`` are *not* orthogonal any more as they would have been in a square lattice -- they follow the non-orthogonal primitive vectors defined in the beginning.

 Later, we will compute some eigenvalues of the closed scattering region without leads.
-For that, obtain a finalized snapshot of the system:
+This is why we postpone attaching the leads to the system.
+Instead, we return the scattering region and the leads separately.

 .. literalinclude:: ../../../examples/tutorial4.py
-    :lines: 60

-Adding leads to the scattering region is done as before:

-.. literalinclude:: ../../../examples/tutorial4.py
-    :lines: 64-93
+    :lines: 85

-Note here that the translational vectors ``graphene.vec((-1, 0))`` and ``graphene.vec((0, 1))`` are *not* orthogonal any more as they would have been in a square lattice-- they follow the non-orthogonal primitive vectors defined in the beginning.

-In the end, we return not only the finalized system with leads, but also a finalized copy of the closed system (for eigenvalues) as well as a finalized lead (for band structure calculations).

 The computation of some eigenvalues of the closed system is done in the following piece of code:

 .. literalinclude:: ../../../examples/tutorial4.py
-    :lines: 96-101, 104-107
+    :lines: 88-93, 96-99

 Here we use in contrast to the previous example a sparse matrix and the sparse linear algebra functionality of scipy (this requires